hendrixfan/triangle/README.md

  <img src="https://user-images.githubusercontent.com/19203626/75708200-4899d380-5cb8-11ea-9d3b-6dc83360c7bf.png" alt="TrianglePattern Logo"/>
 </p>

-With this gem you can generate placeholder images (e.g. Backgrounds, Profile Pics etc.) for your project.
+With this gem you can generate SVG background-images for your project.
 It uses the [Delaunay Triangulation](https://www.mathworks.com/help/matlab/math/delaunay-triangulation.html) to generate a mesh of triangles.
+The triangles are also colored in a gradient given any set of colors.

 | | |
 |:-------------------------:|:-------------------------:|